Skip to main content

 Day 1

-Deep in the heart of the Lone Star State is a city that is part American, part Mexican and definitely all Texan, San Antonio.
+Deep in the heart of the Lone Star State is a city that is part American, part Mexican and definitely all Texan - San Antonio.
 Your historic hotel is located beside the famed Riverwalk and features a complimentary Kickback each evening including adult beverages and heavy hors d’oeuvres.
 Drury Plaza Hotel – 4 nights

 Day 2